Ian Wilson (author)

-Ian William Wilson (born 30 March 1941) is an English, Oxford-educated author specialising in historical and religious mysteries.
-Best known for his writings on the controversial Turin Shroud, he began his writing career in 1978 with the international best-seller The Shroud of Turin and has since explored subjects as diverse as Biblical history, medieval history, the historical Shakespeare, prehistoric rock paintings of Australia’s Kimberley region, and several paranormal topics, the latter mostly critically.
-His most recent publication is the Book of Geoffroi de Charny, an uncompromisingly academic study of a lengthy poem by the medieval knight of that name.
-A practising artist in any spare time, since 1995 he and his wife Judith have lived in south-east Queensland, Australia.
+Ian Wilson (born 1941) is a British author specializing in historical and religious mysteries.
+Best known for his writings on the Shroud of Turin, he began his writing career in 1978 with the international best-seller The Shroud of Turin and has since written about Biblical and medieval history, William Shakespeare, prehistoric rock paintings in Australia’s Kimberley region, and largely critical studies on paranormal claims.
+Among his more recent publications is the Book of Geoffroi de Charny, an academic study of a lengthy poem by the eponymous medieval knight.
+He and his wife Judith have lived in southeast Queensland, Australia, since 1995.